 My solar energy and Tesla Powerwall 2 setup

-Saving the planet a little bit and trying out new technology is cool, and in the end, it will save me also some money.
+Saving the planet a little bit while trying out new technology is fantastic, and in the end, it will save me also some money.
 When building my house last year, I invested in solar energy.
-The sun delivers me free electricity during the day, especially around noon, but I use it mostly at the end of the day and at the beginning of the evening.
-Most of my solar energy goes to the public energy grid, and I need to bay it back in the evening.
+The sun delivers me free electricity during the day, especially around noon, but I use it mainly at the end of the day and the beginning of the evening.
+Most of my solar energy goes to the public energy grid, and I need to repurchase it in the evening.
 This buying back makes no send to me.
 I like to use my own ‘free’ solar energy, so I need a way to store it.
-After some reach, I selected the Tesla Powerwall 2 for my energy storage, not only for the best capacity, but my energy company (Eneco) had a good deal (2.500,- euro back).
+After some research, I selected the Tesla Powerwall 2 for my energy storage, not only for the best capacity, but my energy company (Eneco) had a good deal (2.500,- euro cashback).
 In the Netherlands, I can also get the tax back I paid for the solar and Tesla Powerwall 2 energy installation, an extra savings of 21%.
 The investment is still high, but after 5 or 6 years, it should be making money.

 Hardware

 My solar and energy installation exist out of different systems working closely together.
 From the solar panels, converter to the Tesla Gateway and Tesla Powerwall 2.
-The gateway needs the Internet for full functionality, it haves his mobile SIM connection, but that is more a fallback scenario.
+The gateway needs the Internet for full functionality, it comes with a mobile connection, but that is more a fallback scenario.
 I placed the Tesla Powerwall 2 in the garage because it can make some low zooming noise if it is under load.

 System | Brand | Type | Notes |